foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/009-detector-rules.md

 ## Motivation

-As mentioned in the [chat completion support ADR](./005-chat-completion-support.md), users may want to apply various [detector types](./006-detector-type.md) on detector use with endpoints that include generation.
+As mentioned in the [chat completion support ADR](./005-chat-completion-support.md), users may want to apply various [detector types](./006-detector-type.md) when using detectors with endpoints that include generation.
 We want to define some way of guiding how various detector types can be applied with various generation strategies (such as chat message generation vs. text generation), as detector types work on differing amounts of information. [`text/contents` detectors](https://foundation-model-stack.github.io/fms-guardrails-orchestrator/?urls.primaryName=Detector+API#/Text/text_content_analysis_unary_handler) work on an array of text, while [`text/chat` detectors](https://foundation-model-stack.github.io/fms-guardrails-orchestrator/?urls.primaryName=Detector+API#/Text/chat_analysis_unary_handler_api_v1_text_chat_post) work on entire chat histories.

 ## Decisions